Neilah7/Ghanili/README.md

 https://user-images.githubusercontent.com/107400570/212081893-24cccce3-5faf-404b-bab3-47a820e3fea6.mov

 # What's Next?

-1- We would include core data
+1- We would include core data <br />
-2- We want to make it support more accessibility
-3- We also might consider add more features and upload it to AppStore
+2- We want to make it support more accessibility <br /> 3- We also might consider add more features and upload it to AppStore